Last updated: February 21, 2023

 Ignored insertion points

-These settings let you specify request parameters for which Burp Scanner should skip certain audit checks.
-There are separate lists for skipping server-side injection checks (such as SQL injection) and for skipping all checks.
+These settings enable you to specify request parameters for which Burp Scanner skips audit checks.
+You can choose to either skip server-side injection checks (such as SQL injection) or skip all checks for a given parameter.

 Skipping all checks may be useful if a parameter is handled by an application component that you do not wish to test, or if modifying a parameter is known to cause application instability.